NestorTrivino/edgenode-telemetry-reporter/README.md

 # Design Decisions and Trade-offs

-Due to limited implementation time, the following features were not completed:
+Due to time constraints, the following features were not implemented:

-- SQLite-based persistent storage
+- SQLite database storage
-- Additional C library integration
+- External C library integration

-The original plan was to use Cython to integrate a small C-based parser function for performance optimization.
+The original plan was to implement a C-based parser function and expose it to Python using Cython to improve parsing performance.

 ---

 # Known Limitations

+Current limitations:

-- The current queue implementation uses a text file (`buffer.txt`) instead of a database.
+- The local buffer uses a text file instead of a database.
+- The MQTT publishing flow reconnects and flushes messages sequentially.
-- The Cython parser integration is not implemented yet.
+- The Cython parser implementation is not included yet.
-- MQTT authentication is not currently configured.
+- No automated unit test framework is currently included.

-- The application is a prototype and requires additional hardening before production deployment.
+Future improvements:

+- Replace file-based buffering with SQLite.
+- Add automated tests using `pytest`.
+- Implement C parser integration using Cython.
+- Add telemetry schema version management.